hr1juldey/IndiByte/media/tts/scene_08_vo_01.md

-The THIRD COMPONENT is a MACHINE-READABLE API that ANY PLATFORM can use.
-Whether it's ZOMATO, PRACTO, or a GOVERNMENT HEALTH PROGRAM... they can integrate INDIBYTE'S DATA to provide CULTURALLY APPROPRIATE RECOMMENDATIONS to their users.
+The third component is a machine-readable API that any platform can use.
+Whether it's Zomato, Practo, or a government health program, they can integrate IndiByte's data to provide culturally appropriate recommendations to their users.